 3) as a result of an infectious complication of an aseptic wound

-4) as a result of wound suppuration after PST
+4) as a result of wound suppuration after PSO

-015. The wound in the regeneration phase has dimensions of 20x20cm.
-Choose from the offered medicinal products most featured
+015. The wound in the regeneration phase measures 20x20cm.
+Choose from the suggested ones medicinal products most shown

 1) antibiotic therapy